KM4HQZ/road-trip-planner/README.md

 **How to use on Android:**
 1. Transfer `.gpx` file to your phone (email, Drive, USB, etc.)
-2. Open with Magic Earth/OsmAnd/Organic Maps
+2. Open with OsmAnd/Organic Maps
 3. The route and all POIs will be imported!

 ### 3. Trip Data (JSON)